awsdocs/emp-user-guide/doc_source/emp-deploy.md

 **AWS CLI**

 When you use the AWS CLI, profile information is stored in the `C:\Users\<username>\.aws` directory\.
 Use the `aws configure` command to configure the profile for the IAM user you set up to allow for `execute-api:Invoke` permissions\.
-The AWS CLI can be downloaded from the [AWS Command Line Interface]() page\.
+The AWS CLI can be downloaded from the [Installing, updating, and uninstalling the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) page\.
 For more information about how to specify a profile using the AWS CLI, see [Named profiles](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html)\.

 AWS CLI example